 - Add an Icebreaker.
 Breaking the thin films of ice that form on the surface will help keep the whole bath liquid.
 Float a small ball in the basin and the wind will blow it across the surface to break the ice.
 A dark ball will also act as a small heat absorber for more anti-freezing efficiency.

-- Keep It Full.
-No matter what technique you use to keep your bird bath from freezing, keeping the basin full will help keep the water liquid.
-Smaller amounts of water freeze more quickly, and heaters can malfunction if there isn’t enough water in the bath.
+- Keep It Full. egardless of the technique used to prevent freezing, it’s important to keep the birdbath basin full, as smaller amounts of water freeze more quickly and heaters may malfunction if there isn’t sufficient water in the bath.

 What NOT to Do!

 It can be tempting to take drastic measures to keep a birdbath from freezing, but it is important to always consider safety—for yourself and for the birds—when providing winter water.